 Prices here usually are around $1,000 to $1,200+ USD per square meter.
-However, due to increased demand and economic conditions, the prices may go up even further soon, but that remains to be seen.
+However, due to increased demand and economic conditions, the prices may go up even further soon, although this remains to be seen.

-The downtown area of the city is also similarly close to the coast line but slightly further inland than the 1st Line district.
+The downtown area of the city is also close to the coast line, but slightly further inland than the 1st Line district.

 There is a lot more variety in prices here compared to 1st Line.
-Usually, prices here start from $400 all the way up to $1,000+ USD per square meter, therefore you have much more variety in the type and budget for your investment.
-Similarly to the 1st Line district, prices may also increase slightly in the future due to economic concerns.
+Usually, prices here start from $400 all the way up to $1,000+ USD per square meter.
+As a result, you have much more variety in type and budget for your investment.
+Similar to the 1st Line district, prices here may also increase slightly in the future.

-Where the majority of the local population lives, it is comparatively less developed than the 1st Line and Inner Center districts.
-It is usually populated by old private homes with their own gardens and such.
+This is where the majority of the local population lives, and is comparatively less developed than the 1st Line and Inner Center districts.
+It is usually populated by old private homes with gardens.

-However, in recent years several developers have begun construction of villas and small residences bringing much-needed upgrades to the district.
-Prices here are much cheaper than in the other two districts, sometimes as low as $400 to $600 USD per square meter and very few projects going above $800 USD per square meter.
+However, in recent years several developers have begun construction of villas and small residences in this area, bringing much-needed upgrades to the district.
+Prices here are much cheaper than in the other two districts, sometimes as low as $400 to $600 USD per square meter, and very few projects go above $800 USD per square meter.

-Very sparsely populated and underdeveloped areas of the town.
-Some of it was also recently added to within the city limits.
-However, it is becoming increasingly popular with developers and future projects as many buyers and investors are looking for a quieter place to live which is outside the city but not too far away.
+This encompasses the very sparsely populated and underdeveloped areas on the outskirts of Batumi.
+Some of these areas were also recently added to within the city limits, as the city continues to grow.
+It is becoming increasingly popular with developers and future projects as many buyers and investors are looking for quieter places that are outside the city but not too far away.

 Potential Challenges When Investing In Batumi

-Every investment opportunity comes with some drawbacks, and doing so in Batumi has some as well.
+Every investment opportunity comes with some challenges, and Batumi is no exception.